 Now in color with pictures, graphics, maps.

-Available at AuthorHouse
+Available at AuthorHouse or Amazon

 At 1602 hours, on 24 April 1968, the radio crackled out a message to the nearby fire support base, “D Company requests a basic load of ammo.”
 Eleven short minutes later, a more urgent message was sent, “D Company needs ammo ASAP!”
 In this short period of time, it had become quite evident that a large enemy force had been contacted and a battle of serious proportions was heating up.
 By late in the evening, ten U.S. Army soldiers had been reported wounded, a re-supply helicopter had been shot down, and D Company appeared to be surrounded by elements of the North Vietnamese Army’s (NVA) 66th Regiment.
 Within a week, scores more would be wounded and killed on both sides.
 D Company was part of the 1st Battalion, 22nd Infantry Regiment (D/1/22), 4th Infantry Division, and was the Battalion’s lead unit as it first reached the summit of Chu Moor Mountain, located in the western Central Highlands in Vietnam.